 4. The people

 The Kyrgyz people are a warm and friendly people.
 A nomad people, traditionally living in tribes they are a hospitable people, used to living in community.
 When you are subject to Kyrgyz hospitality you won’t ever have to go hungry!
 They have a strong national identity, and as you walk about Bishkek, the capital, it is not unusual to see older men walking around in traditional high felt hats.
 The Kyrgyz adhere to a relaxed folk version of Islam, but are largely nominal in their observance.
-There is evidence of Christian presence in the country from as early as the 7th century and many are becoming Christians now.
-As we travel there, a highlight will be to meet with local Christians and hear their stories.
+There is evidence of Christian presence in the country from as early as the 7th century and the church is growing there at the moment.

 5. The atmosphere